-I have never been one to run to the medicine cabinet when I get sick.
-(Heck, I’m even stingy with Tylenol.)
+I have never been one to run to the medicine cabinet as soon as I get sick. (heck, I’m even stingy with Tylenol.)
 But it’s not because I’m a disbeliever in modern medicine; I’ve just found that many of the medicines we rely on to curb cold and flu symptoms are just cover-ups.
 In the end, a cold has to run its course, plain and simple.

 Multi-Purpose Ingredients to Keep in Your Pantry

 Every single one of the ingredients on this list, is likely something you already cook or clean with.
 How’s that for simplicity!
 Each ingredient is time-tested, easy to find, and on this list for one simple reason: they work!

 Peppermint – Peppermint has natural decongesting properties and makes a delicious tea.
 To buy zero waste, look for loose tea leaves or choose packaging that can be completely composted in your home compost bin.

 Sage – Did you know that sage is an astringent and natural pain-killer?
 It also has antiseptic and antibacterial properties and is usually easy to find package-free at your grocery or farmer’s market.

 Eucalyptus – Eucalyptus oil is a big favorite of mine!
 This oil has natural antimicrobial properties and works wonders as a decongestant.
 I always, always have this one on hand.
 To be zero waste, avoid plastic packaging, buy in larger volumes, and always choose glass over plastic.

 Lavender – Ahhh, lavender.
 This oil is a keeper, if only for its lovely scent!
 Lavender essential oil is known for its anti-inflammatory and cooling properties.
 Great for stress, headaches and promoting good sleep.